Woden, Texas

+History

-The area of Nacogdoches County was settled by immigrants from the Old South in the 1830s and was known as Jacobs, then later called King's Store.
-In 1886 a post office was established and the community was named Woden after the Old English deity Woden.
-In the 1890s, Woden residents moved the community to a location closer to a nearby railroad which had bypassed them, and named their new town Oval.
-In 1895 this town, at the current location, was then renamed Woden.
-The chief economic activity until the 1930s was logging, which later declined.
+The area of Nacogdoches County around present-day Woden was first settled by immigrants from the Old South in the 1830s and called Jacobs, later King's Store.
+In 1886, a post office was established and the community was renamed Woden, after the Old English deity Woden.
+In the 1890s, Woden residents moved the community to a location closer to a nearby railroad line which had bypassed them, and named their new town Oval.
+In 1895, this town, at the present side of the community, was renamed Woden.
+The chief economic activity until the 1930s was logging, which later declined in importance.
 Agriculture is now responsible for notable business in the region.

 Although Woden is unincorporated, it has a post office, with the ZIP code of 75978; the ZCTA for ZIP Code 75978 had a population of 137 at the 2000 census.
-Woden is home to a post office, a K-12 school, and a Baptist, Presbyterian, and United Pentecostal church, as well as a volunteer fire department.

 Education

 The community of Woden is served by the Woden Independent School District and home to the Woden High School Eagles.

-The entire county is in the district for Angelina College.
+The entire county is within the district for Stephen F. Austin.